LulububuSoftwareGmbH/boltredirector/Redirector/readme.md

 Installation
 ------------

-Install the extension by copying the downloaded `Redirector` directory into the `extensions` directory.
+If you'd like to use the latest `master` instead of the version included in the [bolt/bolt] (http://github.com/bolt/bolt) repo, you can install the extension by copying the downloaded `Redirector` directory into the `extensions` directory.
 Then, activate by adding `Redirector` to the array of enabled extensions in the main `app/config/config.yml` file:

 ```yml
 enabled_extensions: [ Redirector ]
 ```

-You can also grab the extension as a:

-1. [zip ball] [3]
+You can grab the extension as a [zip ball] [3] / [tar ball] [4].
-2. [tar ball] [4]

 301 away!
 ---------